darioncassel/sok-differential-testing/index.md

 ##### 3. Injection Vector

-The injection vector was through *server-interaction*.
+The injection vector was through *server-interaction*; the attackers could try to attack by communicating with the server and the nqsb-TLS implementation.

 ##### 4. Instrumentation

-The instrumentation was an *out-of-band*, the authors could could track attack traces on the public server.
+The instrumentation was an *out-of-band*, the authors could could track traces of attacks on the server.

-*Static Testing*

-##### 1. Type
-N/A

-##### 2. Model Generation
-N/A

 *Result Properties*

 ##### 1. Spurious Warnings?

-This form of testing is *not vulnerable* to spurious warnings
+This form of testing is *not vulnerable* to spurious warnings; any successful form of attack (given that the attack exploited a property of nqsb-TLS) should be viewed as the existence of some vulnerability in nqsb-TLS.

 ##### 2. Missed Bugs?

-This form of testing is *vulnerable* to missed bugs as it is not exhaustive.
+This form of testing is *vulnerable* to missed bugs as it is clearly not exhaustive; the public server was available only for a finite period of time and no measure of coverage was taken.

 ##### 3. Form of Vulnerabilities

-No vulnerabilities were discovered with nqsb-TLS.
+No vulnerabilities were discovered with nqsb-TLS as there were no successful attacks on the server.
+Thus, this must be marked as N/A.

 ##### 4. Threat Assessment

-N/A
+Likewise, since no vulnerabilities were uncovered, there was no opportunity for threat assessment; this is also N/A.

 *C. Finite-State Analysis of SSL 3.0*